 - m.
 Explain any difference between date of inspection and signature dates.
 For an ABSENTEE insured, enter the date of the inspection AND the date of mailing the Production Worksheet for signature. - n.
 When any other adjuster or supervisor accompanied the adjuster on the inspection, enter the code number of the other adjuster or supervisor and date of inspection. - o.
 Explain the reason for a "No Indemnity Due" claim.
 "No Indemnity Due" claims are to be distributed in accordance with the AIP's instructions. - p.
 Explain any delayed notices or delayed claims as instructed in the LAM. - q.
 Document any authorized estimated acres, as instructed in the LAM, shown in Section I, column 19. - r.
 Document the method and calculations used to determine acres for the unit.
 Refer to the LAM. - s.
 Specify the type of insects or disease when the insured cause of damage or loss is listed as insects or disease.
 Explain why control measures did not work. - t.
-Record the name and phone number of the buyer from whom you obtained price quotation "A" for quality adjustment (refer to EXHIBIT 5, for cotton insured under the ELS cotton crop provisions.) - u.
-Document Price "B" from the applicable Cotton Quality Adjustment Worksheet. - v.
+Document Price "B" from the Cotton Quality Adjustment Worksheet. - u.
+Document the calculations used to determine the quality adjustment factor used to reduce any AUP cotton harvested or appraised from acreage originally planted to ELS cotton in the same growing season. - v.
 Document the name and address of the charitable organization when gleaned acreage is applicable.
 Refer to the LAM for more information on gleaning. - w.
 Record any new planting pattern established after the final planting date.
 Explain the cause of damage and the reason the insured chose to plant in a different planting pattern. - x.
 Document any other pertinent information, including any data to support any factors used to calculate the production.